junxit/us-congress-code/title-07/chapter-31/sec-918b.md

 ### References in Text

 The Rural Electrification Act of 1936, referred to in text, is act May 20, 1936, ch.
 432, 49 Stat.
-1363, as amended, which is classified generally to this chapter (§ 901 et seq.).
+1363, which is classified generally to this chapter (§ 901 et seq.).
 For complete classification of this Act to the Code, see section 901 of this title and Tables.

 ### Codification